tiantan522/PINs/README.md

 # PINs: Parameterized Indexed Value Function for Efficient Exploration in Reinforcement Learning

 This is the reference implementation of the algorithm PINs in the paper.
 This repository is based on environments from [bsuite](https://github.com/deepmind/bsuite).
-To install [bsuite], please follow instructions at https://github.com/deepmind/bsuite
+To install bsuite, please follow instructions at https://github.com/deepmind/bsuite

 #### Instructions